bigchaindb/bigchaindb/docs/server/source/production-nodes/node-components.md

 # Production Node Components

+A production BigchainDB node must include:

+* BigchainDB Server
+* MongoDB Server (mongod)
+* Scalable storage for MongoDB

-A production BigchainDB node must include BigchainDB Server, MongoDB Server (mongod), and scalable storage for MongoDB, but it could include several other components, including:
+It could also include several other components, including:

 * NGINX or similar, to provide authentication, rate limiting, etc.
 * An NTP daemon running on all machines running BigchainDB Server or mongod, and possibly other machines